 I have a Master’s Degree in Psychology from Boston University and I’ve been working with children, teenagers, mothers and fathers since 1996.
-This experience has included pre-schools, special schools, youth work, family work, counselling, special needs work, mental health work, etc.
+This experience has included pre-schools, special schools, youth work, family work, counselling, special needs work, and mental health work.

-More recently, I took an interest in coaching and went on to get a Diploma from the Irish Management Institute to become a fully qualified Coach.
-I love helping people and I’ve discovered that coaching is the best way for me to do that.
+I discovered Coaching and went on to get a Post-Graduate qualification from the Irish Management Institute in Dublin to become a Professional Coach.
+I’m gratified by helping people and I realized that Coaching is the best way for me to do that.

 Ultimately, I care about my clients and strive to do everything I can to make things better for them.
 I take the responsibility of helping others very seriously, but I also enjoy it.
 I truly hope you will grant me the privilege of working with you.

 As a member of the Irish Association for Coaching, I adhere to professional standards of excellence, especially with regard to the ethics of Coaching.